Abstract-AA/Spotifree-CLI/README.md

 ## Overview

 Spotifree is a lightweight bash script that transforms your terminal into a YouTube music player without ads or distractions.
 Designed for keyboard-centric users who want instant music without leaving their workflow.
+It can perform a non specific search for songs, so the song name can have typos and parts of the lyrics are also accepted as inputs.

 For a smooth streaming experience, the latest verion of yt-dlp is usually required.